M-HT/SR/games/README.md

 The games can be built using [scons](http://scons.org/ "SCons: A software construction tool").
 To control which version of the game should be built, use SCons Build Variables.
 Use `scons -h` to list available variables.

 To play (or play better) music, use also midi plugins (and libraries) from *midi-plugins* subproject (and *midi-libs* subproject or external closed source libraries).

+The *release* subdirectories contain startup scripts and example configuration files.